Brunamark/BrunaMark/README.md

                  -`
                  .o+`
                 `ooo/          Currently improving my skills in backend development.
-               `+oooo:         I'm also an OS + pentester enthusiast and diving into Arch Linux.
-              `+oooooo:        Arch Linux.Please feel free to contact me if you'd like to build
+               `+oooo:         I'm also an OS + pentester enthusiast and diving into `+oooooo:        Arch Linux.Please feel free to contact me if you'd
-              -+oooooo+:       something new!
+              -+oooooo+:       like to build something new!
             `/:-:++oooo+:
            `/++++/+++++++:
           `/++++++++++++++: